isxGames/isxScripts/EverQuest2 (LavishScript)/Scripts/MyPrices/readme.txt

 Press Save to add the item to the list.

+If you click the transmute option for this entry then the scrip wil transmute anything bought and accept the results.

 To test your filters click on the entry in the list  box the script will do a broker search.
  (helps to make sure you have the correct spelling)